Master of Arts, Public History

 • communicate effectively with a non-academic or client-based audience.

-• official transcripts from each college or university attended (except Central Connecticut State University).
+- Official transcripts from each college and university attended (except Central Connecticut State University)

-Applicants must submit the following materials to the History Department:
+3) Applicants must also submit the following materials to the History Department

 Course & Capstone Requirements: